kata198/indexedredis/README.md

 **Filter Results / client-side filtering:**

 The results from the .all operation is a [QueryableList](https://pypi.python.org/pypi/QueryableList) of all matched objects.
 The type of each object is the same as the model.
+You can use a QueryableList same as a normal list, but it can be more powerful than that:

 Once you have fetched the results from Redis, the QueryableList allows you to perform further client-side filtering using any means that QueryableList supports (e.x. gt, contains, in).